MicrocontrollersDev/MigratingToLatest/README.md

 # Note

 This list is not meant to be used yet.
-This is currently pretty much under the assumption that all mods have been updated to 1.17 (only stating otherwise for my own personal reminder) and that Sodium is on version 0.3 (it is currently at its 0.2 release candidate phase).
-My guess is this repo will not be ready for use until 1.18.

-If you would like to contribute, please make a PR (and please add your name to credits, even if you didn't do much).
-You can also make an issue listing any mods you would like to add to the list or any you think should be replaced with a better alternative.
+Current issues include:
+- Many mods not updated to 1.17 yet
+- Sodium does not support FRAPI
+- Sodium does not support Iris, Iris comes bundled with its own version of Sodium
+- Current OptiFine alternatives are not set in stone

+If you would like to contribute, please make a PR.
+Some notes:
+- Leave your name and GitHub link in the credits section, even for a tiny change
+- Please try to use Modrinth/GitHub over Curseforge when applicable
+- Please use a GitHub link instead of a Curseforge link for Author credit when Modrinth isn't available if possible
+- Make sure that the option to allow me to make changes to your PR is enabled

 ## Introduction

+### The Situation

-So, you've been playing on 1.8 for the past 5.5 years and are ready to see what 1.17 has to offer.
+So, you've been playing on 1.8 for the past [5.5 years](https://howoldisminecraft189.today/) and are ready to see what 1.17 has to offer.
 Your first thought may be to download and install Forge and then add OptiFine as a mod, but this could not be further from the best choice.
 As Mojang have been been rolling out releases, they've also been decreasing performance with every version, and neither Forge nor OptiFine are really able to bring back even a speck of that performance that we see in 1.12 and below.
 However, another mod loader, Fabric, which is lightweight and easier to develop for, has created an amazing community in which many of its members focus on helping optimize the game to its greatest potential.

+### Why no longer OptiFine?

 While you can load OptiFine on Fabric, OptiFine is closed source and messes with the game in many ways, causing many non-vanilla mechanics.
 As Mojang has been making large refactors to their code base, OptiFine has been struggling to keep up and has seen a great decrease in quality.
 What once was an essential aspect to the game now is no longer as useful.
 Luckily, due to the invention of performance enhancing mods that outperform OptiFine, many members of the community have taken it upon themselves to create alternatives to many of the non performance enhancing features.

+### Why no longer Forge?

+Forge has always been less than ideal for performance, because while trying to fix vanilla issues relating to performance, it still has huge overhead.
+Fabric on the other hand is extremely lightweight and is practically identical to vanilla.
+It's also considered to be much easier to make mods for and also has a great community, unlike Forge's community which is much more toxic.

 ## Installing Fabric

-TODO: Add instructions for MultiMC, also maybe add images because images are pog
+TODO: Images + MultiMC support

 1. Download the [Fabric installer](https://fabricmc.net/use).
     - If you are on Windows, use the `.EXE` version of the installer on the right.
-    - If you are on any other OS or the `.EXE` version is not working for you, then use the `.JAR` version on the left.
+    - If you are on any other operating system or the `.EXE` version is not working for you, then use the `.JAR` version on the left.
 2. Run the installer.
     - If you are using the `.EXE` version of the installer, simply double click the file.
 You may get a popup blocking you from running the installer and saying that "Windows protected your PC"; if so, then click on `More info` and then `Run anyway`.
     - If you are using the `.JAR` version, you will need to have Java installed on your device.
 If you have Java installed, then double click the downloaded file to run the installer.
 If you don't, then follow these steps: